IndustrialBrains/TCBSD_ESXI_Installation/README.md

 Press Enter to return to the main menu, and select `Shutdown`.
 Wait for the system to power off.
 1. Open the VM options, and remove the TC/BSD installer hard disk.
 The files can be deleted safely.
 ![vm4](images/vm4.png)
 1. Power on the VM.
 After a while, the TC/BSD login screen appears.
-You have now successfully installed TC/BSD!
+You have now successfully installed TC/BSD and should be able to open the PLC web interface now (i.e, open up a browser and surf to `https://<PLC IP address>/`).

 ### 4. Testing the system